 Growing solutions and resilience to climate change

+For America’s farmers, climate change is a daily reality.
+The climate crisis threatens farmers’ ability to nourish a growing human population while protecting our nation’s air, water, soil, and biodiversity.
 To keep planetary warming well below 2°C as outlined by the Intergovernmental Panel on Climate Change (IPCC), and to meet the goals of the Paris Agreement, conserving farmland, increasing the amount of carbon sequestered, and reducing agricultural greenhouse gas (GHG), emissions are essential to mitigate climate change and increase climate resiliency.

 Bottom line?
 At AFT, we believe farmers and ranchers have been, and will continue to be, an essential part of the climate solution.

-We are partnering with Regrow to advance soil health mapping and modeling for corn grain, corn silage, soy, wheat, almonds, grapes, and hops.
+- We are partnering with Regrow to advance soil health mapping and modeling for corn grain, corn silage, soy, wheat, almonds, grapes, and hops.

-Interested in the greenhouse gas benefit of avoided farmland conversion?
+- Interested in the greenhouse gas benefit of avoided farmland conversion?
 So are we!
 We’ve completed a case study for a farm in Illinois, and we are developing a method for calculating this for ag conservation easements in the lower 48 states.

-Our report, “Combatting Climate Change on U.S. Cropland,” focuses on the significant potential of no-till and cover crop practices to increase soil carbon sequestration and reduce nitrous oxide emissions for a net reduction in GHG emissions.
+- Our report, “Combatting Climate Change on U.S. Cropland,” focuses on the significant potential of no-till and cover crop practices to increase soil carbon sequestration and reduce nitrous oxide emissions for a net reduction in GHG emissions.